 Danish dough Mixer – this is our favorite tool.
 It offers less resistance to the dough, which makes mixing even easier.

-Pizza Peel ~ this is an extra wide peel, which I really like for pizza.
+Pizza Peel ~ this is an extra wide peel, which is great for pizza.
 You can also use a cookie sheet that has no sides.

 Vital Wheat Gluten – for those baking from HBin5, this give whole grain breads the strength and structure it needs.